penguinExp/pristine_proto/README.md

 # Ecko 🕸️ Prototype

-Prototype for a Ecko, a state management lib in flutter
+Prototype for a Ecko, a state management library in flutter